open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 4\.
 By default, React launches in your machine's default browser.
 However for best experience, navigate to the page using a Chrome web browser.

 5\.
-Now that we know it is working, press **Ctrl + C** in the terminal window to exit the application.
+Now that we know it is working, press **Ctrl + C** twice and type 'Y' in the terminal window to exit the application.

 <br>